John Green: Appearances and other projects

 On January 1, 2017, Green began a YouTube series titled "100 Days" in collaboration with his friend Chris Waters.
 The pair endeavored to get fit and establish healthy habits, while avoiding emphasis on weight loss.
 Near the end of the effort, Green fundraised for a 10K charity run for Exodus Refugee Immigration, an Indianapolis-based refugee resettlement organization.

-In February 2018, Viacom acquired VidCon, with the Green brothers, particularly Hank, still being involved in its operation.

-Hank Green released his debut novel An Absolutely Remarkable Thing in September 2018.
-To promote his brother's book, John Green started a surprise campaign to promote Hank's novel, including renting several billboards near their hometown of Orlando, sponsoring four FIRST robotics teams and a college rugby club in Montana, and making An Absolutely Remarkable Thing the official training kit sponsor of AFC Wimbledon, among other advertisements.
-John also joined Hank for six of his book tour stops.

 At the end of 2018, John Green chose to leave social media for a year, including Twitter, where he had more than 5 million followers.
-In January 2019, Green wrote an op-ed for The Washington Post on his decision, saying "I had noticed over the past couple of years that my attention had become more fractured.
+In January 2019, Green wrote an op-ed for The Washington Post on his decision, saying, "I had noticed over the past couple of years that my attention had become more fractured.
 I found it harder to lose myself in a book, for instance, without feeling the urge to check my phone or open my laptop."
-In December 2022, Green exited the platform in response to the policy changes made after Elon Musk's acquisition of Twitter.
+Green created a TikTok account in 2020, which has over 2 million followers and 48 million views as of October 2022.
+In December 2022, Green left Twitter in response to the policy changes made after Elon Musk's acquisition of Twitter.

-In March 2019, Green moderated a discussion with former First Lady Michelle Obama on her memoir Becoming as part of a YouTube-sponsored event titled "BookTube".

-In April 2019, Green recorded a live version of the podcast Harry Potter and the Sacred Text at the Indianapolis Central Public Library.

-Green gave a virtual commencement address to all graduates in May 2020 during the beginning months of the COVID-19 pandemic.